varpeti/notflix/README.md

 <h1 align="center">NOTFLIX</h1>
-<p align="center">f@#k netflix use notflix a tool which search magnet links and stream it with webtorrent</p>
+<p align="center">f@#k netflix use notflix a tool which search magnet links and stream it with peerflix</p>

 ##
 <p align="center">
 <img src="./preview.gif" alt="Video Preview" width="500px">
 </p>

-> Watch my video on this - [bugswriter's notflix](https://youtu.be/RFJCL9C46Mc)

 ### How does this work?

 This is a shell script.
 It scrapes 1337x and gets the magnet link.
-After this it uses [webtorrent](https://webtorrent.io/) to stream the video from the magnet link.
+After this it uses [peerflix](https://github.com/mafintosh/peerflix) to stream the video from magnet link.
 For scraping, the script uses simple gnu utils like sed, awk, paste, cut.

 ## Requirements

-* [webtorrent](https://webtorrent.io/) - A tool to stream torrent. `npm install webtorrent-cli -g`
+* [peerflix](https://github.com/mafintosh/peerflix) - A tool to stream torrent. `sudo npm install peerflix -g`

 ## Installation